Art Curation & Conservation

 - Gravina, Botromagno, Museum Foundation E. Pomarici Santomasi

-- Family style long table dinners and picnics, dinners out.
+- Family-style long table dinners and picnics, dinners out.

 *Field trips and projected itinerary are subject to changes depending on weather conditions, museum and third parties operating hours, and unforeseen circumstances.